Jaba', Jenin

 Jaba' (جبع) is a Palestinian village in the northern West Bank, in the Jenin Governorate of the State of Palestine, located 8 km southwest of the city of Jenin.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 8,942 in the 2007 census.
+According to the Palestinian Central Bureau of Statistics, the village had a population of 8,942 in the 2007 census and 10,413 by 2017.
 The village is situated on the slopes of the Jabal Dabrun mountain.
 The village and its immediate vicinity contain a number of archaeological sites, including a tomb for a certain Neby Yarub.
 During the Ottoman era, Jaba' served as a throne village of the powerful Jarrar family.
-The town is administered by a municipal council, currently headed by Bassam Jarrar.
+The village is administered by a municipal council, currently headed by Bassam Jarrar.

 Etymology

-The village's name Jaba is the Hebrew word for "hill", according to Edward Henry Palmer, writing in 1881..
+The village's name Jaba is the Hebrew word for "hill", according to Edward Henry Palmer, writing in 1881.
 Biblical scholars Edward Robinson and Eli Smith believed that the village's name made it "decidedly another ancient Geba or Gibeah", but they were not aware of the existence of an ancient village with either of those names in Jaba's vicinity.
 A possibility, they noted, was that Jaba' was the "Gabe", mentioned by the Byzantine historian Jerome, that was located 16 Roman miles from the coastal city of Caesarea.
 Others identify this Jaba with the Geba of the Mishnah, explicitly noted as being in Samaria.